-These S’mores Cupcakes have a graham cracker cake, a marshmallow chocolate middle and are topped with fudge frosting.
-They are everything we love about s'mores...in cupcake form!
-If that wasn't enough, they're gluten free, nut free, eggless and easily vegan!
+These S’mores Cupcakes are everything we love about s'mores, in cupcake form!
+They have graham cracker cake, marshmallow chocolate middles and are topped with fudge frosting!
+They're so simple to make, the batter mixes up with just a whisk and spatula; no mixer required!
+If that wasn't enough, they're gluten free, nut free, eggless and can easily be dairy free (vegan)!

-Ok so yes.
-These cupcakes taste just like s'mores!
-They are super easy to whip up (no mixer needed for the batter) and are the perfect treat for all those s'mores lovers!
+These S'mores Cupcakes taste just like s'mores!
+They gluten free cupcakes are super easy to whip up (no mixer needed for the batter) and are the perfect treat for all those s'mores lovers!

-For more cupcake recipes, try my Homemade Hostess Cupcakes, Strawberry Filled Cupcakes, Eggless Chocolate Cupcakes and Happy Birthday Cupcakes.
+For more gluten free cupcake recipes, try my Homemade Hostess Cupcakes, Strawberry Filled Cupcakes, Eggless Chocolate Cupcakes and Happy Birthday Cupcakes.

-- Soft & Fluffy- The cupcakes are super soft and delicious.
+- Soft & Fluffy- The crumb of these cupcakes is super soft and delicious.

-- Graham Cracker Cake- The cake itself has ¾ cup graham cracker crumbs in it, giving us that classic s'mores flavor.
+- Graham Cracker Cake- The batter itself has ¾ cup graham cracker crumbs in it, giving us that classic s'mores flavor.

 - They're Stuffed- The cupcakes are filled with a marshmallow and a piece of chocolate!